 As your company has adapted to a new reality, so have your employees.
 They’ve traded spontaneous collaboration for calendar invites and “lunch and learns” for webinar replays once the kids are asleep.
 They’ve done what they could to create a productive workspace and keep structure to their days.

 But they’re not feeling great about it.
-According to Limeade research, 72% of employees said they’re burned out amid the COVID-19 pandemic — a substantial increase from the 42% who said the same pre-pandemic.
+According to Limeade research, 72% of employees said they’re burned out — a substantial increase from the 42% who said the same pre-pandemic.
 To stem the flow, leaders must re-emphasize well-being in the workplace as a company priority.
 That can and should take many forms, but one place to start, right now, is by showing appreciation for remote workers.

 Remote employee appreciation: Why it matters

 Saying thank you to employees won’t fix everything, but it will help reconnect them to their purpose — an important part of preventing work-from-home burnout, a potentially costly challenge resulting in low productivity and high turnover.
 Having a real emotional connection to their work helps employees put things into perspective when work (and life) gets hectic.

 One problem, though: Many of the ways companies used to show appreciation no longer apply — office parties, trips to conferences, work-from-home days.
 So it’s important to find new and thoughtful ways to show employees you care — for the benefit of their well-being and your business.

 6 gift ideas to show appreciation for remote workers

 The key to meaningful appreciation gifts for remote workers is personalization.
 According to a Gallup report, more than 80% of employees say recognition motivates work performance, and the most effective recognition is honest, authentic and individualized.
 Gifts for remote workers don’t have to be expensive, especially if company budgets are tight.